Fastpacer/Document_QA_Agent/README.md

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-⚠️ Troubleshooting Common Issues
-Token Limit Errors
-bash
-# Error: Request too large for model
-Solution: Use smaller documents or break queries into smaller parts Rate Limit Errors bash
-# Error: Rate limit exceeded
-Solution: Wait before making additional requests or process fewer documents Large Document Failures bash
-# Error: Document processing failed
-Solution: Use smaller documents or split large documents into sections Memory Issues bash
-# Error: Out of memory
-Solution: Close other applications or use a machine with more RAM 🆘 Support
-For issues related to this version, please check:

-Groq API key is properly set in .env

-Backend server is running on port 8000

-You're not exceeding free tier limits

-Documents are within recommended size limits

 📄 Document Recommendations
 For best results, use: